Bachelor of Science in Dietetics

 If you are interested in advising people about what to eat in order to lead a healthy lifestyle or achieve a specific health-related goal, consider a bachelor’s degree in Dietetics from Life University.
 Dietitians are experts in the use of food and nutrition to promote health and manage disease.
-The mission of Life University’s dietetics program is to provide diverse, didactic courses in biological, nutrition and dietetics science, as well as to facilitate practical experience for students to equip graduates for a variety of careers in the field of nutrition and dietetics.
+The mission of the Didactic Program in Nutrition and Dietetics at Life University is to provide diverse didactic courses in biological, nutrition, and dietetics science, as well as to facilitate practical experience for students so that the program graduates attain required knowledge and competencies for a variety of careers within the field of nutrition and dietetics.

-As a Bachelor of Science in Dietetics major at Life University, you will study in a highly competitive program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), an agency of the Academy of Nutrition and Dietetics, alongside students and faculty who share your passion.
-Through classroom, kitchen lab and field training, Life University’s dietetics majors are prepared to earn their Registered Dietitian credentials and may work as clinical health professionals in hospitals, nursing care facilities, correctional facilities and outpatient settings, as well as in consultation with individual patients.
+As a Bachelor of Science student in the program, you will study in a highly competitive program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), an agency of the Academy of Nutrition and Dietetics, alongside students and faculty who share your passion.
+Through classroom, kitchen lab and field training, program majors are prepared to earn their Registered Dietitian credentials and may work as clinical health professionals in hospitals, nursing care facilities, correctional facilities and outpatient settings, as well as in consultation with individual patients.

 Life University’s Nutrition Department is built on a vitalistic view that what we eat can affect the entirety of our health, whether we are caring for an illness, trying to live a healthier lifestyle, maximizing our physical performance or simply cooking balanced meals for the week.
 Whether they plan to pursue R.D. credentials, pursue an advanced degree in nutrition, own their own business or work in professional healthcare or food industry careers, graduates of Life University’s Nutrition Department will emerge as:

 - Social educators who communicate awareness and new developments about the ways in which individual communities and broader societies understand and utilize food.